sisimai/rb-sisimai/README.md

 What is Sisimai ?
 =================
 Sisimai is a Ruby library for analyzing RFC5322 bounce emails and generating structured data from parsed results.
-Ruby version of Sisimai is ported from Perl version of Sisimai at https://github.com/sisimai/p5-Sisimai/ .
+The Ruby version of Sisimai is ported from the Perl version of Sisimai at [github.com/sisimai/p5-Sisimai](https://github.com/sisimai/p5-Sisimai/).

 Key Features
 ------------